First of new Caledonian Sleeper trains arrive in UK

 Humza Yousaf MSP, Minister for Transport and Islands, said: “The Caledonian Sleeper is an iconic rail service, recognised in Scotland and across the world.
 The introduction of new rolling stock, with features new to UK railways, can only enhance its reputation.
 The arrival of the first trains to Scotland for testing is a major milestone and one that brings us closer to their introduction from October of this year.”

 The new trains are currently being constructed by CAF in Spain, at a cost of over £100m, part funded by a capital grant from Scottish Ministers of £60m.
 They will be the first sleeper trains to be introduced to the UK for over 35 years.

 As agreed with Transport Scotland and following consultation with guests and other stakeholders, anyone who books a room on the new trains will be guaranteed solo occupancy unless they choose to share with a partner.
-Tickets for the new Caledonian Sleeper are extremely competitively priced, with Comfort Seats starting from £45; Classic Rooms starting from £85 per person; Club Rooms from £125 per person; and Suites from £200 per person.
+Tickets for the new Caledonian Sleeper are extremely competitively priced, with Comfort Seats starting from £45; Classic Rooms starting from £85 per person; Club Rooms from £125 per person; and Caledonian Doubles from £200 per person.